Swan Song (2021 Benjamin Cleary film)

 Swan Song is a 2021 American science fiction romantic drama film written and directed by Benjamin Cleary.
 The film stars Mahershala Ali, Naomie Harris, Awkwafina, Glenn Close, and Adam Beach.

 Swan Song was released in select theaters and on Apple TV+ on December 17, 2021.
 The film received generally positive reviews from critics.

 Plot

-When a loving husband and father Cameron Turner is diagnosed with a terminal illness, he is presented with the option of sparing his family grief by having him replaced with a clone.
+When loving husband and father Cameron Turner is diagnosed with a terminal illness, he is presented with the option of sparing his family grief by having him replaced with a clone.
 Turner is torn about whether to discuss the option with his wife.